 5 Fun and Easy Indoor Obstacle Courses for Kids

 Maybe it’s too hot to play outside or you live in the city with not an ideal park for your kids to get the physical activity they need!
-But who says you need a playground to have fun?
+But who says you need playground equipment to have fun?
 Bring the excitement indoors for your little ones with these 5 indoor obstacle courses for kids!
-It’s a fantastic way to keep kids busy without screen time.
-Not only will they have a blast, but you’ll be entertained and laughing for hours as they navigate through the obstacles below.
+It’s a fun way to keep kids busy without screen time.
+Not only will they have a blast, but you’ll be entertained and laughing for hours as they navigate through the obstacles ideas below.

 How Much Physical Activity Do Children Need?